Japanese Public Key Infrastructure (JPKI)

 Overview of the Service

-This is a service that enables customers to check the latest four pieces of information (address, name, date of birth, and gender) online at any time with J-LIS (Japanese Public Key Infrastructure), provided that the customer's prior consent is obtained using Japan Agency for Local Authority Information Systems.
+This is a service that allows customers to check the latest four pieces of information (address, name, date of birth, and gender) online at any time with J-LIS (Japan Agency for Local Authority Information Systems), provided that the customer's prior consent is obtained using Japanese Public Key Infrastructure.
 This enables financial institutions, for example, to immediately check changes in the customer's address, etc.

 This service was launched on May 16, 2023.
 An overview is shown below.

 The details of this service are described in "5.
-Overview of the Latest User Information Based on Personal Consent (Basic 4 Information) Provision Service (pages 43 to 49)" below.
+Overview of the latest Users' Information (basic four information) Provision Service Based on Personal Consent (pages 43 to 49)" below.

 The Customer's consent is required when private sector provides the Services.